Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Aiyuk is averaging 48.3 receiving yards per game in three career matchups against the Rams, 0.2 fewer than his receiving yards prop bet over/under for Sunday's game (48.5).
+- Against the Rams, Aiyuk has averaged 48.3 receiving yards per game in his three career matchups, 0.2 fewer than his over/under for Sunday's game.

-- Aiyuk, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In three matchups, Aiyuk has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Rams.

 Recent Performances

-- Aiyuk did not have a catch in the NFC Divisional round against the Packers.
+- Aiyuk did not record a catch in the NFC Divisional round against the Packers.

-- Over his last three outings, Aiyuk has totaled 173 yards on 11 catches, averaging 57.7 yards per game on 14 targets.

 Aiyuk's San Francisco Teammates